ScriptRaccoon/DarkModeToggler/README.md

 # Dark Mode Toggler

-A simple CSS-only solution for switching between dark and light mode.
+A simple solution for switching between dark and light mode.
+This branch is based on JavaScript.

 Demo: https://cssdarkmodetoggler.netlify.app